richardpct/aws-terraform-tuto01/README.md

     $ apt-get upgrade
     $ apt-get install apache2

-Then open your web browser with the webserver IP address.
+Then open your web browser with the IP address of your webserver

 ## Destroying all resources you have just created
     $ cd ../02-webserver